 Therefore, when children are compared, it is likely that they will develop in opposite directions, i.e., in personalities with opposing character traits.
 Then the parents wonder how their children differ “as if they were not siblings.”

 It is characteristic of an insecure educator to constantly change his or her attitude toward the child.
-He is fickle in educational methods.
-Once he is stern, another time he is lenient; now he scolds the child, another time he praises it for a moment; once he places great demands on it, to relieve it of all duty a little later.
-An insecure educator is very capricious in requirements; once he allows it various mischief, and the second time it forbids it to do the same.
-Once he is very child-friendly, another time he is cold and repulsive.
+Once he is stern, another time he is lenient; now he scolds the child, now he praises it for a moment.
+An insecure educator is very capricious in requirements, once he allows it various mischief, and the second time forbids it to do the same.
 He is usually also very suggestible, i.e. he is easily subject to other people’s influence.
-Unfortunately, he much rather accepts the advice of like-minded, neurotic people than the advice of people who are successful in raising children.
-The child is subject to the educator’s inconsistency, and even loses orientation itself, does not know how to govern and what attitude to take towards its environment.
-Educators cease to be an authority for it, but the child resents them for not finding emotional support in them, for not treating it as a solid object of identification.
-So it starts defying them.

 The last resort of helpless authoritative educators is punishment and physical abuse.
-Therefore, the educator usually punishes the child for not being able to deal with it.
 In doing so, he does not notice the natural consequences of his awkward behavior, but acts in person, defending his prestige and avenging the damage to his reputation.
 With such punishment, the child feels very well that the educator is personal, that he is taking revenge, so this provokes fierce defiance.
-It is then motivated to return the favor, without taking any risks.
-It is known that there are children who do not let out a voice or tears under the blows, although educators require them to cry.
-That is why children defy silence, because they have experienced that there is nothing they can do to infuriate educators so much as the absence of a reaction to their punishment.

 In an authoritative process, punishment becomes permanent, and sometimes the main means of education.
-In most cases, it is corporal punishment.
 An upbringing based on beating children cannot actually be called upbringing but dressage.
-But a person is not an animal which we can train.
 A child is a free person; so we can’t force it to govern properly if it won’t.
-Positive is only that behavior which is positive for the child which is free to choose to behave however it wants and not because it is afraid of punishment.
-When a child behaves satisfactorily only out of fear, then it is an fictive successful upbringing.
-Sooner or later, the child will develop defiance in the form of various ways of misbehavior, cunning childish tricks, lying, and neurotic disorders.
+Sooner or later, the child will develop defiance in the form of various ways of misbehavior.

 There are cases when child abuse turns into sadism, into torturing a child simply because the educator finds satisfaction in it.
-This is often due to the fact that he himself lived through a painful childhood, so now he unconsciously takes revenge on the child for all the humiliations, beatings and other abuses he suffered.
-The barbaric custom of beating children is giving parents an opportunity to pursue their sadistic aspirations with impunity.
+This is often due to the fact that he himself lived through a painful childhood, so now he unconsciously takes revenge on the child.
 Sadism is not nearly as rare as one might think at first.
-While laws apply in human society, a sadist can only be satisfied in such a “milder” way as abusing children or a woman.
-But in the hour of profound disturbances of social life, in the course of wars and revolutions, the hidden sadism of many people comes to light in full force.
+But in the hour of profound disturbances of social life, the hidden sadism of many people comes to light in full force.